Try These Easy Dollar Store DIY Bandana Pumpkins for Fall…

 - (2) rubber bands per fabric pumpkin

-There are several good tutorials you can use for fabric pumpkins on Pinterest, and making a bandana pumpkin is pretty much the same.
+There are several good tutorials you can use for fabric pumpkins, and making a bandana pumpkin is pretty much the same no matter which method you choose to use.

 The method I’m going to show you today is what I think (based on trying several) is the easiest method.
 And the ABSOLUTE fastest way to complete this project is to just leave off the spines.